menotti/playground-41d1904q/markdowns/frameworks.md

 ## C++ Frameworks for SIMD computation

 There are existing frameworks that wraps vector datatypes inside new classes.
-Then they overload arithmetic, logic and asignment operators to simplify the calculations.
+Then they overload arithmetic, logic and asignment operators to simplify calculations.
 Among others, you can use these two frameworks:

 1. [Agner Fog's C++ vector class library](http://www.agner.org/optimize/#vectorclass).
 Complete and updated regularly.
 Includes trigonometric functions.